ashutoshml/CourseProjectGnC/README.md

 1. Download the zip - file from here:
 	[Zipped Data Set](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
 2. Extract the zipped file using any archive manager.
-The file should be named "UCI HAR Dataset".
-If not, please change the file name to "UCI HAR Dataset"
+The extracted folder should be named "UCI HAR Dataset".
+If not, please change the folder name to "UCI HAR Dataset"
-3. Open R console and set working directory to the directory where you have extracted the file.
+3. Open R console and set working directory to the directory where you have extracted the folder.
 (Path does not include "UCI HAR Dataset").
-For example: If file is extracted to "C:\Windows\Users\R\UCI HAR Dataset" then set working directory as "C:\Windows\Users\R", using setwd("C:\Windows\Users\R")
+For example: If folder is extracted to "C:\Windows\Users\R\UCI HAR Dataset" then set working directory as "C:\Windows\Users\R", using setwd("C:\Windows\Users\R")
 4. Run the script run_analysis.R from the R console.
 You should be able to get the tidy data set from there.